Acumatica/Acuminator/docs/dev/CodingGuidelines/CodingGuidelines.md

 ### Debugging Hints

-There is an unobvious issue with debug observed on the latest versions of Visual Studio 2019 (starting from 16.8.0).
+There is an unobvious issue with debugging observed on the latest versions of Visual Studio 2019 (starting from 16.8.0).
 The breakpoints set inside Roslyn analyzers are not hit for no obvious reason.
-The root of this problem lies in a new VS perfomance optimization which moves all Roslyn analyzers execution out of VS process into a separate 64-bit process.
-This is regulated by the VS setting: *Tools -> Options -> Text Editor -> C# -> Advanced -> Use 64-bit process for code analysis*
+The root cause of this problem lies in a new Visual Studio perfomance optimization which moves execution of all Roslyn analyzers out of the Visual Studio process into a separate 64-bit process.
+This action is regulated by the  following Visual Studio setting: *Tools -> Options -> Text Editor -> C# -> Advanced -> Use 64-bit process for code analysis*.
-You need to either disable this option in the experimental instance of Visual Studio or do a multiprocess debugging by attaching your debugger to a second process with loaded Roslyn analyzers.
-The name of the process should be something like *ServiceHub.RoslynCodeAnalysisService.exe*.
-The first option is much simpler but you have to check that your diagnostic works correctly when out of process analysis is enabled for Visual Studio.
+You need to do one of the following:
+* Disable this setting in an experimental instance of Visual Studio.
+* Perform a multiprocess debugging by attaching your debugger to a second process with loaded Roslyn analyzers.
+The name of the process should look like the following: *ServiceHub.RoslynCodeAnalysisService.exe*.

+The first option is much simpler but you have to check that your diagnostic works correctly when the out of process analysis is enabled for Visual Studio.